 The Board and its Committees conduct self-assessments annually at their October/November meetings.
 The Board Composition and Corporate Governance Committee annually reviews the style and manner in which the evaluations will be conducted to ensure they are effective for the Company and its strategy.
 The Board will vary its evaluation approach based on the needs of the Board at any given time and change it from time to time to enable different forms of feedback.
-The Board uses different approaches for its evaluations, including written questionnaires and in-depth confidential interviews conducted by the Chair of the Board Composition and Corporate Governance Committee and has explored the use of a third-party facilitator and including management in the evaluation process.
+The Board uses different approaches for its evaluations, including written questionnaires and in-depth confidential interviews with individual directors conducted by the Chair of the Board Composition and Corporate Governance Committee, and meetings with certain members of management, and has explored the use of a third-party facilitator.
 The Chair of the Board Composition and Corporate Governance Committee oversees the Board evaluation process, including the evaluation of the Lead Independent Director.
 The current annual evaluation process is summarized below.

-ACTION

-DESCRIPTION
+ACTION DESCRIPTION